cpswarm/SimulationOrchestrator/README.md

  -o,--opt            Indicates if the optimization is required or not -p,--params <arg>   Parameters to be passed to the simulator -s,--src <arg>      input folder path
- -t,--target <arg>   output folder path
+ -se,--seed <arg>    Indicates the seed to be used in the OT -st,--sim <arg>     Indicates the the simulation timeot for the OT -t,--target <arg>   output folder path
  ```